jezinho22/LSCWC/Presentation-info.md

-## Domain modeling
+## Domain modeling: Summary

-Summary Domain modeling is the process of creating a conceptual model for a specific problem.
+Domain modeling is the process of creating a conceptual model for a specific problem.
 And a domain model that's articulated well can verify and validate your understanding of that problem.

 Here's some tips to follow when building your own domain models.